 - Eco Logical Skincare is produced in the USA and sold on a wide range of online health stores such as Nourished Life and Bella Naturally for Australians and a few other countries.
 This is another brand containing bees wax.

-- Thank Me Later is produced in Indonesia and widely sold across Bali and a few shops in Australia, Thailand and Spain.
+- Thank Me Later is produced in Indonesia and widely sold across Bali.
+You can also find it in few shops in Australia, Thailand and Spain.
 If you didn’t come to Bali prepared, this will be your life saver as you can find the list of stockists on their website.
 Sunscreens do contain bees wax.

 The “bonus” reef-friendly sunscreen product from Stream2Sea is not pictured on the list above because they test on coral and fish.
 However, we like their transparency policy and the fact that it is produced in the USA by a scuba diver who made this potentially “controversial” choice out of love for the ocean.

 As you can see, even with this non-exhaustive list, there is a wide array of sunscreens available on every continent.
 Most of them are even available internationally online via their website or third party resellers like Amazon or health websites.
-So it should be fairly easy to find one close to you or buy it online in preparation for the holidays.
+So it should be easy to find one close to you or online in preparation for the holidays.
 It is very difficult to find the perfect product.
-Quite a few of the above still contain ingredients which can be harmful to the reefs, such as bees wax (keep on reading for more info), which we would recommend avoiding.
+Quite a few of the above still contain ingredients which can be harmful to the reefs.
+Bees wax (for example), which we would recommend avoiding.
 I hope that this helped you understanding the importance of choosing the best possible sunscreen for the reef and yourself.

 If you already own one and are not sure if it is safe to use, check our additional tips: